justinas2314/AutomatedDiscordRichPresence/README.md

 # AutomatedDiscordRichPresence
 Create custom Discord Rich Presences that toggle on while a certain app is running.
 # Disclaimers
 This is not a 'serious' project.
 I am doing this because I've started learning Rust and wanted to write something in it.
 So don't expect the code to make sense.
+Also I can't really be bothered rewriting this mess ¯\_(ツ)_/¯.
 Only works on Windows.
 Non ASCII Strings are buggy because the code needs to communicate with windows using commands and windows does not (atleast for me) output the chars correctly.
 # Usage